wgebis/terraform-provider-mailgun/docs/resources/domain.md

 * `wildcard` - (Optional) Boolean that determines whether the domain will accept email for sub-domains.
 * `dkim_key_size` - (Optional) The length of your domain’s generated DKIM key.
 Default value is `1024`.
+* `dkim_selector` - (Optional) The name of your DKIM selector if you want to specify it whereas MailGun will make it's own choice.

 ## Attributes Reference